inetum-orleans/docker-devbox-ddb/docs/features/jinja.md

 - `disabled`: Definition of the status of the feature.
 If set to True, all gitignore automations will be disabled.
     - type: boolean
     - default: False
-- `excluded`: A list of file or filename template to exclude from the this feature processing
+- `excludes`: A list of file or filename template to exclude from the this feature processing
     - type: array of string
     - default: []
 - `extensions`: TODO